 Oil, Gas and Mining Service Unit Operators operate equipment to increase oil flow from producing wells or to remove stuck pipe, casing, tools, or other obstructions from drilling wells.
 May also perform similar services in mining exploration operations.
 Includes fishing-tool technicians.

-Oil, Gas and Mining Operators with little to no experience tend to make between $29790 and $35670 while the more experienced ones make over $58310 per year.
+Oil, Gas and Mining Service Operators with little to no experience tend to make between $32430 and $37990 while the more experienced ones can earn over $61630 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Oil, Gas and Mining Operator is to move to a higher paying state like AK.
-Right now, the highest paying states for Oil, Gas and Mining Operators are AK, UT, PA, CA and ND.
+One of the easiest ways to increase your salary as an Oil, Gas and Mining Service Unit Operator is to move to a higher paying state like AK.
+Right now, the highest paying states for Oil, Gas and Mining Service Operators are AK, NM, ND, MT and MS.

-3 other factors that can increase your salary as An Oil, Gas and Mining Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Oil, Gas and Mining Service Unit Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Oil, Gas and Mining Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Oil, Gas and Mining Service Operators what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.